dczmer/davelab/01_developer-productivity/01_zsh-configuration/04_complete-setup/README.md

 Things you may want to customize:

+- The `EDITOR` variable should point to your preferred CLI text editor.
 - The prompt-string (`$PS1`).
 - The `git`/VCS format strings (`zstyle ':completion:'`), especially the icons.
 - Enable `vim` or `emacs` keybindings (`bindkey -v` / `bindkey -e`).